WishingWell13/WishingWell13/README.md

 #### Natural Language Processing

 - I worked with [Ujima S&P](https://sites.google.com/view/ujima-sp-lab/home?authuser=0) to produce a paper analyzing Reddit threads surrounding child saftey on Roblox using Python scripts employing Pandas, webscraping, and Natural Language Processing techniques.
-- I worked with the [Qualcomm Institute](https://qi.ucsd.edu/) to create metahuman Avatars for interactive learning by fine-tune a Llama3 Model using LlamaFactory to expand emotion tagging datasets and speak like historical figures.
+- I worked with the [Qualcomm Institute](https://qi.ucsd.edu/) to create metahuman Avatars for interactive learning by fine-tuning a Llama3 Model using LlamaFactory to expand emotion tagging datasets and speak like historical figures.

 #### Web Development